This post may contain affiliate links. See our Privacy Policy.

 - 2 16-ounce cans black-eyed peas

-- Thinly sliced red or sweet onion, for garnish
+- Thinly sliced red onion (optional), for garnish

 Instructions

-- Heat the bacon drippings in a sauté pan or skillet over medium heat.
+- Heat the bacon drippings or oil in a saucepan over medium heat.1 tbsp bacon drippings or vegetable oil

-- Add the black-eyed peas with the liquid remaining in the cans and bring to a simmer.
-Lower the heat to medium-low and cook for about 10 minutes longer, or until the liquids have reduced by half.
+- Add both cans of black-eyed peas to the pan, including the liquid from the undrained can.
+Bring to a simmer, then lower the heat to medium-low and cook for about 10 minutes, or until the liquid is reduced by about half.
+Taste and season with salt and pepper to taste.

 Nutrition